Skip to main content

 </style>

-If you want the hover style to be applied before taking the screenshot (making the button blue), you can change the markup to this:
+To apply the hover style before taking the screenshot (making the button blue), change the markup to:

 <button data-happo-hover>Hover me</button>